 You have another choice though: several mobile apps are available for iOS and Android, which can control your media center over the network.
 We’d recommend those produced by Kodi on either platform.
 On iOS look for Official Kodi Remote in the App Store, whereas on Android find Kore by the XBMC Foundation.

-Once installed, these apps will auto-detect your Kodi installation, as long as they’re connected to the same home network as your Raspberry Pi.
+Once installed, these apps will auto-detect your Kodi installation if they’re connected to the same home network as your Raspberry Pi.

 You also have various options for additional hardware that you can add to your Raspberry Pi Kodi media center.
 These include adding a sound module, or even an IR receiver for use with a physical remote control.